dmbeskow/dmbeskow.github.io/about.md

 permalink: /about/
 ---

-I host most of my research at the site below, but use this Github site to share code, particularly regarding various R Projects that I'm working on.
+I host most of my research at the [http://data-analytics.net/](http://data-analytics.net), but use this Github site to share code, particularly regarding various R Projects that I'm working on.
 I also maintain an informal blog on this site to discuss various musings and experiments that I've attempted with code.

 ### Publications